 Welcome to Foundation Stage 2

-Welcome to Year FS2, the staff team in FS2 is: Amy Johnson, Jen Pyper.
+Welcome to FS2, the staff team is: Amy Johnson and Jenn Pyper.

 In Reception we plan our learning and teaching using the Early Years Foundation Stage Curriculum (EYFS).
 This is a statutory document and will be a continuation of your child’s learning if they attended a nursery setting.
 The framework sets the standards that all early year’s providers must meet to ensure that children learn and develop well, ensures children are kept healthy and safe and ensures that children have the knowledge and skills they need to start formal education.